 For Timothy Cottini, condiments are way more serious than a squeeze of ketchup or a dash of hot sauce.
 “They’re like the straw that stirs a drink,” says Cottini, Chef-Partner of Fork and Knife, two Chicago restaurants.
 “The right condiment unites flavors.”
 With the definition of condiment broadening an evolving global pantry, chefs are going deeper, pulling out a shio koji here, a dukkah there and maybe some gochujang, harissa paste or Bavarian mustard.
 So armed, they aim to create a full palette of tastes and sensations for guests.

 A Balancing Act

-Courses like his PB&J starter that pairs a fire-grilled baguette with ginger-peanut sauce, lime-orange jam, chilies, cilantro and red onion pickles highlight the importance of condiments.
-Even main dishes such as braised pork belly glazed with mirin, soy and lime served with sticky rice, kimchi, soy-vinaigrette salad and gochujang make the most of what are traditionally considered add-ons.
+Courses like his PB&J starter that pairs a fire-grilled baguette with ginger peanut sauce, lime-orange jam, chilies, cilantro and red onion pickles highlight the importance of condiments.
+Even main dishes – such as braised pork belly glazed with mirin, soy and lime, and served with sticky rice, kimchi, soy vinaigrette salad and gochujang – make the most of what are traditionally considered add-ons.
 They also demonstrate that not all creative condiments require scratch-made opuses.

 Rules of the Road